Graduate Assistantships

 For virtually all full-time students, the M.A. in English Program is fully funded.
-Students receive funding through a combination of Graduate Assistantships held by the English Department and partnerships with other offices on campus, which provide valuable professional experience that supplements their graduate coursework.
-Graduate Assistants receive a full tuition waiver and a stipend for their two years in the program in this multifaceted assistantship structure.
+Students receive funding through a combination of Graduate Assistantships held by the English Department and by allied offices on campus, which provide students with valuable professional experience that supplements their graduate coursework.
+Graduate Assistants receive a full tuition waiver and a stipend toward living expenses for their two years in the program in this multifaceted assistantship structure.

 Teaching Year